 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

-Features: The Law concentration enables MPA students to develop expertise and competency in key employment and constitutional law issues that are import knowledge and skill areas for many public and non-profit sector employers including negotiations, risk assessment, employment discrimination and fair employee treatment.
+Features: The Master of Public Administration with a focus in Law enables students to develop expertise in key employment and constitutional law issues.
+Gain knowledge and skills for public and non-profit sector employers, including negotiations, risk assessment, employment discrimination and fair employee treatment.